PhRaz/dichipot/docs/index.md

 ## backup the DB

-Command to put in crontab :
+Command to backup the DB to S3 bucket :

 ```
 docker exec -it sf4_mysql mysqldump -uroot -proot sf4 2>/dev/null | gzip - | aws s3 cp - s3://dichipot/$(date +%Y%m%d%H%M)
 ```

+To set this command as a cron job you must remove the `-it` option.

 TODO : fix password on command line

 ## restore the DB